 Money

 You must carry cash on this trek.
-Leaving Kathmandu, you will not have reliable ways to pay with cards or draw money, and you only have what you bring.
+Leaving Kathmandu, you will not have reliable ways to pay with cards or withdraw money, and you will only have what you bring.

 All the prices in the trail are in Nepalese Rupees (NPR).
 Food and drinks outside your package, hot showers, Wi-Fi, snacks, additional drinks, and tips are all to be paid in cash.
 Sort this out before you head up.